projectsesame/envoy-extproc-accesslist-demo-go/README.md

   3. Run the application:

-     **NOTE**: only one of --allowlist and --blocklist can be specified/
+     **NOTE**: only one of --allowlist and --blocklist can be specified.
      ```
      ./envoy-extproc-allowandblock-demo-go allow-and-block --log-stream  --log-phases  --allowlist "192.168.1.2,192.168.1.3"
      ```